asilliahmet/mcp_read_images/README.md

 The model is selected in the following order of precedence:
 1. Model specified in the tool call (`model` argument)
-2. Model specified in MCP settings (`OPENROUTER_MODEL` environment variable)
+2. Model specified in MCP settings (`OPENAI_MODEL` environment variable)
-3. Default model (anthropic/claude-3.5-sonnet)
+3. Default model (gpt-4.1)

 ### Supported Models

-The following OpenRouter models have been tested:
+The following OpenAI vision models are supported:
-- anthropic/claude-3.5-sonnet
-- anthropic/claude-3-opus-20240229
+- `gpt-4.1` (default) - Latest flagship model with 1M context window
+- `gpt-4.1-mini` - Faster, cost-effective version of 4.1
+- `gpt-4.1-nano` - Smallest version of 4.1
+- `gpt-4o` - Previous flagship model
+- `gpt-4o-mini` - Faster and more cost-effective
+- `gpt-4-turbo` - Good balance of quality and speed
+- `gpt-4` - Standard GPT-4 with vision capabilities
+- `gpt-4-vision-preview` - Deprecated but still supported

 ## Features

-- Automatic image resizing and optimization
+- Automatic image resizing and optimization (up to 1024px for high quality)
-- Configurable model selection
+- Configurable OpenAI model selection
 - Support for custom questions about images
+- High-detail analysis mode for design screenshots and UI elements
+- Enhanced JPEG quality (85%) for better visual analysis
 - Detailed error messages
 - Automatic JPEG conversion and quality optimization

 ## Error Handling

 The server handles various error cases:
-- Invalid image paths
+- Invalid image paths (must be absolute paths)
-- Missing API keys
+- Missing API keys (OPENAI_API_KEY environment variable required)
 - Network errors
-- Invalid model selections
+- Invalid model selections (warns if model may not support vision)
 - Image processing errors

 Each error will return a descriptive message to help diagnose the issue.
+The server validates model names against a list of known vision-capable models and will issue warnings for unsupported models while still attempting to use them.

 ## Development